Microsoft PowerPoint training 101

 Shaped for: Sales teams, executives, project managers, trainers, and anyone who builds decks where the slides have to earn the meeting they are in.

-The full training catalogue shows how the Microsoft Office courses sit alongside the WordPress training track.
+The full training catalogue shows how the Microsoft Office courses sit alongside the WordPress training track, and is the right place to find the real onward path.

 Format, duration, and pricing